 So pretty much no, you can’t — because you aren’t like that anyway.
-Besides, the Smarter Artist community is worth protecting, so if you’re a douche, Amy will light you on fire (or someone will do it for her because we all love her THAT MUCH).
+Besides, the Smarter Artist community is worth protecting, so if you’re a rotten apple, one of us will just invite you out to the patio and then lock the door behind you.

 Will you have vegan/gluten-free/paleo/treenutfree/legumefree/grainfree/sugarfree snacks?
 All organic sweeteners? almondmilk/soymilk/soyfree/dairyfree/chemicalfree creamer for coffee?

-Christine is still waiting for all-natural, organic Diet Dr. Pepper.
-Until that’s available, we’ll have water, coffee, tea, and a variety of snacks, but we can’t accommodate everything.
+Our prior head of Smarter Artist, Christine, tells us she’s still waiting for all-natural, organic Diet Dr. Pepper.
+Until that’s available, we’ll have water, coffee, tea, and a variety of light snacks, but we can’t accommodate everything.
 If you have special dietary needs, you might want to tuck something in your bag.